dotnet/csharplang/meetings/working-groups/roles/extension-wg-2024-06-07.md

 Pro: Runtime may not need to load the members of nested type (to be confirmed)
 Pro: natural encoding of tuple names/dynamic/etc
 Con: copies all the parameters
+Pro: it naturally offers a place to encode the second set of tuples names/dynamic/nullability information

 Secret class is abstract and parallel methods are abstract
 Note: Hard to point backwards from parallel method, so attribute is on visible method